bioperl/bioperl.github.io/howtos/Tiling.md

 To do this, there is an algorithm lookup table in meant to contain specific kludgy details about the algorithm, essentially keyed by algorithm name (not precisely so, but check out the for the gory details).

-In the table, a ''mapping coefficient'' (either 1 or 3) is associated with each sequence type for each algorithm.
+In the table, a _mapping coefficient_ (either 1 or 3) is associated with each sequence type for each algorithm.
 The reading of the algorithm name is localized to the tiling object constructor, which sets the `mapping()` attribute to the looked-up mapping coefficient.
 In the algorithmic code, only the mapping attribute is accessed, and conversions are performed with calculations involving the mapping coefficient.
 The cost is that when the coefficient is 1, the conversions are essentially no-ops.
 The benefit is that the algorithmic code doesn't care how the coefficient is calculated, or even what value it takes, as long as it comes from `mapping`.
 This (IMHO) reduces the maintenance burden (new algorithms are basically added as configurations in the lookup table) and makes the prospect of extending the code more palatable.

 #### Doing the Conversions